amirongit/notecode/django.md

 - `<view>.content_negotiation_class`

 `<view>.initial` is called before request dispatch to enforce permissions & throttling & perform content negotiation.<br>
-`<view>.handle_exception` is called to handle exceptions thrown by handlers.
+`<view>.handle_exception` handles exceptions raised by handlers.
 #### Function-based views
 `api_view` converts functions into views.<br>
 it accepts a list of HTTP methods to which the function should respond.<br>
 it ensures the decorated function receives `Request`s & can return `Response`s.<br>
-the view uses the default renderers, parsers, authentication classes, etc. specified in settings.<br>
+the view uses default renderers, parsers, authentication classes, etc. specified in settings.<br>
 settings can be overridden with additional decorators, such as
 - `renderer_classes`
 - `parser_classes`